arungudelli/angularjswiki/content/en/fontawesome/fa-broadcast-tower.md

-## Rotate Broadcast Tower Icon using fa-rotate-x
+## Rotate fa-broadcast-tower Icon using fa-rotate-x
 To rotate the font awesome icon fa-broadcast-tower, Use fa-rotate-x class

 Where 'x' represents degree of rotation.